Get the reportMore

 Progressive automation: Progressive automation leverages machine learning to sharpen its detection capabilities and carry out tasks to full completion without human supervision.
 This type of automation is called progressive because it is programmed to accumulate knowledge from the characteristics of different types of threats it encounters, and use that knowledge whenever an alert with a familiar pattern occurs.
 The level of automation is adjustable, and analysts can choose in which stage of the automation sequence they want to intervene.

-Sumo Logic can improve the efficiency of cybersecurity teams.
+Sumo Logic can improve the efficiency of cyber security teams.
 Sumo Logic Cloud SIEM and Sumo Logic Cloud SOAR streamline the threat detection, investigation, and response process.
-Learn more about how Sumo Logic Cloud SOAR improves alert triage, analysis and investigation, incident assignment, playbook activation, standard operating procedure task management, and report creation.
+You can learn more about how Sumo Logic Cloud SOAR improves alert triage, analysis and investigation, incident assignment, playbook activation, standard operating procedure task management, and report creation.

 Reduce downtime and move from reactive to proactive monitoring.